anonymousaga/UTM/README.md

 # UTM

+**Note:** I am moving to the Internet Archive!
+I'll still post documentation here, but VMs that dont fit as a release will instead be linked to the Internet Archive.

 My UTM virtual machines (that are not found in the gallery).

 See releases for released VMs.
 Each release is a new VM (so no concept of latest/earliest, I will edit a release if it needs changes).
 They are zipped by Keka (it's a great app!).